Find out more about stomach cancer, including how common it is and ways to reduce your risk.

 > What is stomach cancer?

 > How to reduce your risk

 Stomach cancer is not very common in the UK.
 In 2019, 6,830 cases of stomach cancer were diagnosed*.
 Stomach cancer affects men more than women.
 There were 4,420 cases of stomach cancer in men, and 2,410 cases of stomach cancer in women in 2019.

 The stomach is part of the digestive system between the food pipe (oesophagus) and the bowel that helps to mix up and break down food.

 Most stomach cancers develop in the lining of the stomach.
 There are two types of stomach cancer – cardia (at the top of the stomach where it meets the oesophagus) and non-cardia (the rest of the stomach).

 As with all cancers, the risk of developing stomach cancer depends on a number of factors and varies from person to person.

 The good news is that there are steps you can take to reduce your risk.
-These are based on research from our Continuous Update Project.
+These are based on research from our Global Cancer Update Programme

 There’s strong evidence that drinking about three or more alcoholic drinks per day is a cause of stomach cancer.
 To reduce cancer risk, we recommend not drinking alcohol at all.
 If you do drink, limit alcoholic drinks to no more than seven drinks a week, spread over at least three days.